-The new regulations were published by the USDOE in the Federal Register (Chapter 34, § 600.9(c)).
-They require all institutions of higher education to seek authorization in every state (and territory) in which they “operate” in order to maintain eligibility for federal financial aid.
-These regulations specifically include distance education (online learning, correspondence courses, etc), previously assumed inapplicable by most institutions.
+The United States Department of Education published regulations in the Federal Register (Chapter 34, § 600.9(c)) that require all institutions of higher education to seek authorization in every state (and territory) in which they operate, physically or virtually, in order to maintain eligibility for federal financial aid.
+Learn more by downloading this summary from WCET.

 Online students residing in Alabama, Arkansas, Indiana, Maryland, and Minnesota:

 Western Oregon University is unable to offer distance programs to residents of Alabama, Arkansas, Indiana, Maryland, and Minnesota at this time.
 We regret this restriction as it is our goal to offer a quality education to students everywhere and we are working to promote reciprocal agreements between state agencies in the future.
 These same restrictions may not apply to noncredit students.